 To start we went for a round of the Thali Gin & Tonic – Bombay Dry gin with homemade tonic and grapefruit and cucumber garnish.
 Slightly bitter, different a usual G&T but totally delicious.
 Standard procedure – we ordered poppadoms and pickles to snack on whilst we waited for our mains.
 I was really pleased to see some refreshingly different pickles in there – coriander coconut, tomato tamarind, mango chilli, coconut and ginger.
 No raw onion and coriander in sight!

-As the name suggests – these guys specialises in thali – a selection of dishes served together on one place.
+As the name suggests – these guys specialise in thali: a selection of dishes served together on one place.
 Although thali differs across each region in India, it is usually served in these stainless steel dishes.
-Between us we ordered the Southern Thali (Goan fish curry with pollack in a coconut and hokum sauce), the Northern Thali (paneer in a creamy spinach sauce) and, from the grill section; Paneer Shish Kebab (unsalted white cheese chargrilled in a sticky mango marinade).
+Between us, we ordered the Southern Thali (Goan fish curry with Pollack in a coconut and hokum sauce), the Northern Thali (paneer in a creamy spinach sauce) and, from the grill section; Paneer Shish Kebab (unsalted white cheese chargrilled in a sticky mango marinade).